View MapView Map

 3The Storytelling Houses of Wexford

-Go off the beaten path to gather by the fireside at one of the houses in Wexford’s Storytelling Houses.
-From the House of Stories in Clonegal to Kyle Forge in Crossabeg, there's tales ready to unfold up and down the county.
+Go off the beaten path to gather by the fireside at one of Wexford’s Storytelling Houses.
+From the House of Stories in Clonegal to Kyle Forge in Crossabeg, there are tales ready to unfold up and down the county.

-Follow in the footsteps of St Kevin and experience the stillness and beauty of the Wicklow landscape by the light of the moon.
-The Full Moon Walk in Enniskerry is organised by Hilltop Treks and takes in some of the most scenic parts of Wicklow and County Dublin, like Glendalough, Luggala and Djouce.
+Follow in the footsteps of St Kevin and experience the stillness and beauty of Wicklow's landscape in the moonlight.
+The Full Moon Walk in Enniskerry is organised by Hilltop Treks during the winter months and takes in some of the most scenic parts of Wicklow and County Dublin, like Glendalough, Luggala and Djouce.

 Each two- to three-hour-long tour takes place close to Enniskerry village and includes many of the great wooded trails in the area.
-Expect fantastic panoramic views from the top of a hill across the eastern coastline of Dublin and Wicklow.
+Expect fantastic panoramic views across the eastern coastline of Dublin and Wicklow.

-With narrow cobbled lanes and mysterious charm, it should come as no surprise that medieval Kilkenny city is bursting with strange tales.
+With narrow cobbled lanes and famous landmarks, it should come as no surprise that medieval Kilkenny city has a storied past filled with strange stales and mystery.
 A series of historic tragedies have left its mark on the city and Kilkenny Haunted Dark Tours and Kilkenny Ghost Tour explores their legacy with a walking tour by night.
-Hear of the curse of Sir Richard Shee, the famous witch trials, what happened in Kilkenny Prison and the grisly demise of a young of a young woman whose death would later make history.
+Hear of the curse of Sir Richard Shee, the famous witch trials, what happened in Kilkenny Prison and the grisly demise of a young woman whose death would later make history.

 Kilkenny Castle at night.